evanjmg/WeLunch/README.md

 # WeLunch
 WeLunch is an app designed to help you meet likeminded professionals for lunch.

+Founded by Anvar Turobov, Francesca Tabor, and Evan Gillogley

 Demo:
 * WeLunch Domain : http://www.welunch.uk/login